© 2025 Kansas Public Radio

 KU Professors Develop Guide for Teachers Interested in Using AI in the Classroom

 UNDATED (KNS) — Two Kansas professors are urging teachers to learn more about artificial intelligence and think about its limitations before using AI tools in the classroom.
 The Kansas News Service reports that University of Kansas English professors Sean Kamperman and Katie Conrad held the first AI & Digital Literacy Institute for Kansas City-area teachers last year.
 Now they’re developing a guide for educators devoted to the topic.
-Conrad says AI can be helpful in the classroom.
-But she says teachers need to keep overall goals in mind and be aware of what AI can and cannot do.
+Conrad says teachers need to keep overall goals in mind and be aware of what AI can and cannot do.
 “What are the things that we hope students will come away from our courses with, and how do we get there, regardless of technology?
 And then, is this technology helping us get there?” she asked.
 The KU project focuses on professional development for teachers, and also advocating for teacher input about tech and AI policies.

 (-Related-)